The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/el-cerrito-ca-10-el-cerrito-plaza.md

 latitudeLongitude = ["37.89811422","-122.3017875"]
 +++
 ***El Cerrito, CA (10 El Cerrito Plaza)* was a planned *Pizza Time Theater* location that was planned to open inside a popular restaurant spot in December 1982, but was ultimately cancelled on June 7, 1983 due to the city council's restrictions on its planned space.
-This store is not to be confused with the {{< wiki-link "El Cerrito, CA (20 El Cerrito Plaza)" >}}, which ended up being built and opened in 1993, but closed in July 2000.**
+This store is not to be confused with the [El Cerrito, CA (20 El Cerrito Plaza)], which ended up being built and opened in 1993, but closed in July 2000.**

 ## History